ambiguousname/ambiguousname.github.io/_drafts/fortran_format.md

 ## Background

 FORTRAN (FORmula TRANslating system, as described in The FORTRAN programmer's reference manual[^manual]), is old.
 At least, by computer science standards.
 This language is so old, my grandfather has floppy disks of FORTRAN IV code he commissioned for his ship salvage work in the 1960s.
-My father programmed in Fortran 77 in college.
-I'm programming in Fortran 90 as a graduate student.
+My father programmed in FORTRAN 77 in college.
+I'm programming in FORTRAN 90 as a graduate student.
 It is a generational beast[^thoughts].

 [^manual]: [The FORTRAN Automatic Coding System for the IBM 704 EDPM: Programmer's Reference Manual](https://archive.computerhistory.org/resources/text/Fortran/102649787.05.01.acc.pdf), October 15th, 1956.